CODE Mode

 Section titled “5) Preview Code behavior”Preview Code opens Viewer so you can inspect output before applying.

-- XML review in Viewer with search and highlighting.
+- Script output review in Viewer with search and highlighting.

 - Text view for compact readability.